-The viticulture industries (wine and tablegrapes) – through the National Vine Health Steering Committee – developed a National Phylloxera Management Protocol, which is an agreed standard for managing the movement of risk vectors so as to minimise the risk of spreading phylloxera.
+In 2009, the viticulture industries (wine and table grapes) in conjunction with state regulators – through the National Vine Health Steering Committee – developed a National Phylloxera Management Protocol (NPMP), being an agreed standard for managing the movement of risk vectors so as to minimise the risk of spreading phylloxera.
+The NPMP also includes a procedure for the upgrading of phylloxera zone status.

 - Footwear and small hand tool disinfestation is ineffective in a 2% sodium hypochlorite solution at 30 seconds with a water rinse thereafter.
 This has been replaced since January 2017 with a 2% sodium hypochlorite solution for 60 seconds without a water rinse thereafter.
 An alternative available from September 2021 is to use undiluted Dettol for 60 seconds without a water rinse thereafter.